leafo/lapis-systemd/README.md

 WantedBy=multi-user.target
 ```

-The service generation command will copy certain environment variables from the
+By default, service command will copy certain environment variables from the
 current shell and embed them directly into the service file.
 This ensures that
-the running service will have the same visibility as the shell from which you
+Lapis is run as if you had launched it directly from your shell.
+The following
-are running the command.
-The following environment variables are embedded:
+environment variables are embedded by default:

 - `PATH`
 - `LUA_PATH`